This article has not yet been verified against Umbraco 8.

 If you are not working with an Umbraco base class and the ServiceContext is not exposed, you can access the ServiceContext via the

 ApplicationContext.
-Just like the ServiceContext, the ApplicationContext is exposed an all Umbraco base classes, but in the rare case
+Like the ServiceContext, the ApplicationContext is exposed an all Umbraco base classes, but in the rare case

 that you are not using an Umbraco base class, you can access the ApplicationContext via a singleton.
 For example: